TheCondor07/Starcraft2ArchipelagoData/README.md

 The randomizer should now be playable through the Starcraft 2 Client application in your Archipelago installation.

+# Issues
+Sometimes you may see the message 'Archipelago unable to connect or has lost connection to Starcraft 2' appear in Starcraft 2.
+If this appears at the start of a mission it is 99% of the time a non-issue and you an error that you can safely ignore.
+On some computers the time it takes for the client to connect to Starcraft 2 causes it to think connection was lost when it wasn't.

+# Game isn't launching when I type /play

+First check the log file for issues (stored at [Archipelago Directory]/logs/SC2Client.txt.
+There is sometimes an issue where the client can not find Starcraft 2.
+Usually Documents/Starcraft 2/ExecuteInfo.txt is checked to find where Starcraft 2 is installed.
+On some computers particularly if you have OneDrive running this may  fail.
+The following directions may help you in this case if you are on Windows.

+1. Navigate to '%userprofile%'.
+Easiest way to do this is to hit Windows key+R type in %userprofile% and hit run or type in %userprofile% in the navigation bar of your file explorer.
+2. If it does not exist create a folder in her named 'Documents'.
+3. Locate your 'My Documents' folder on your pc.
+If you navigate to 'My PC' on the sidebar of file explorer should be a link to this folder there labeled 'Documents'.
+4. Find a folder labeled 'Starcraft 2' and copy it.
+5. Paste this Starcraft 2 folder into the folder created or found in step 2.

 # Gameplay changes
 * Both versions of each branching mission is available to play and is required to be played to get all items, IE: Havens Fall/Safe Haven.
 * Conflicting researches in the labatory are both available except for the ones outlined within the Starcraft 2 yaml file.